-As securities, insurance-linked securities can be and are traded among investors and on the secondary-market.
-They allow insurers to offload risk and raise capital, they also allow life insurers to release the value in their policies by packaging them up and issuing them as asset-backed notes.
+They allow insurance and reinsurance carriers to transfer risk to the capital markets and raise capital or capacity.
+They also allow life insurers to release the value in their policies by packaging them up and issuing them as asset-backed notes.

-Read our What is a catastrophe bond? article to gain a better understanding of that area of the insurance-linked securities market.
+Read our what is a catastrophe bond? article to gain a better understanding of that area of the insurance-linked securities market.

 Read about recent and historic catastrophe bond transactions in our Deal Directory, which contains information on more than 700 issuances.

 Our charts allow you to analyse and visualise issuance in the cat bond and related ILS market, breaking it down by type of transaction, the catastrophe and insurance perils covered, the range of triggers used, who the largest sponsors of cat bonds are, as well as the pricing dynamics in the ILS market.